‘E’ Company, Special Reserve Battalion by Major Bert Saggers – Battle of Bukit Timah 10-12 Feb 1942

 For Saggers to call on George Taylor to drive, confirms Taylor must also transferred to ‘E’ Coy!

-At 2.00 am Saggers was informed the Indians on his right had withdrawn.
+At 2.00 am Saggers was informed the Indian Company on his right had withdrawn.
 He was urged by some senior officers to withdraw, but refused believing GOC would not surrender the ground.

 Although he tried to sleep Saggers was very apprehensive, light-arms could be heard 1200 m away.